-Following a major victory for Tribes in United States v.
-Lara last term, the Tribal Supreme Court Project remains very busy, monitoring numerous cases at various stages of appeal within both state and federal courts, while directly participating in the preparation amicus briefs in the U.S. Supreme Court and the U.S. Circuit Courts of Appeals.
+As we look forward to the October 2005 Term, the Tribal Supreme Court Project is evaluating the impact of the current vacancy created by the death of Chief Justice William H. Rehnquist, while reviewing the qualifications and experience of his potential successor, Judge John G. Roberts.
+The Project has also been evaluating the impact created by the resignation of Justice Sandra Day O'Connor and is reviewing the qualifications of potential nominees to replace her on the Court.
+The Project remains very busy, monitoring numerous cases at various stages of appeal within both state and federal courts, while directly participating in the preparation of amicus briefs in the U.S. Supreme Court and the U.S. Circuit Courts of Appeals.
 You can find copies of briefs and opinions on the major cases we track on the NARF website (www.narf.org).